divasqueza/license-nest-sdk-playground/pull_request_template.md

 - [ ] This change requires a documentation update
 - [ ] This change requires a change in architecture documents

+## How Has This Been Tested?

+*Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration*

 ## Changes in User Interface

 **Before**